-- C. Work Load Laboratory Instructors.
-Individuals with an associate, baccalaureate or advanced degree may be employed as laboratory instructors.
-The work load for laboratory instructors will be thirty (30) hours per week, plus five (5) student conference hours per week.
-Laboratory instructors shall enjoy all rights and privileges of this contract. - D. Expectations for Faculty.
+- Expectations for Faculty.
 Expectations for faculty are outlined in the Faculty Handbook.
 These expectations include equitable participation by faculty in institutional activities.
 Faculty will take part in and document 15 hours of institutional engagement activities per semester.
-A list of appropriate activities is included in the Faculty Handbook. - E. Collaborative Teaching.
+A list of appropriate activities is included in the Faculty Handbook. - F. Collaborative Teaching.
 Two or more faculty members share responsibility for teaching the same section of a course (team teaching) or cooperate in the teaching of a cluster of linked or coordinated courses (learning community).
-They engage in joint planning, agree on the expected outcomes for the course or cluster of courses, and have equal responsibility for delivery of instruction and assessment of student learning. - F. New Faculty Orientation.
+They engage in joint planning, agree on the expected outcomes for the course or cluster of courses, and have equal responsibility for delivery of instruction and assessment of student learning. - G. New Faculty Orientation.
 During their first complete full-time semester, first-year faculty will be required to participate in an orientation.
 Teaching faculty and laboratory instructors will receive .5 hour reduction in scheduled office hours per week during the semester of the orientation.
 Counselors will attend orientation as part of their regular workload.